ronaldbosma/azure-apim-samples/generic-error-handling/README.md

 - A Error Handling API that calls the Backend API and implements different error handling scenarios.
 - A Backend API that simulates a service returning various status codes.

+See the blog post [Generic Error Handling in API Management](https://ronaldbosma.github.io/blog/2025/12/01/generic-error-handling-in-api-management/) for a more detailed explanation.

 ## How it works